-Micah joined the faculty of Stanford in 2006 and he is currently a Consulting Associate Professor in the School of Engineering.
-Since 2010, his consulting work has focused on economic issues that arise in technology, such as commercial litigation, licensing and technology damages analysis, and investing in technologies as spin-out companies.
-His laboratory research focuses on developing and improving practical technologies for large markets undergoing rapid growth or change.
-From 2006-2013 he taught EE204 (aka "Economics for Engineers"), which is a graduate survey course on New Product Development, Intellectual Property, Marketing and Finance for Stanford's Engineering and Computer Science graduate students.
-Prior students of EE204 have included the founders of Google, Yahoo!, Junglee (sold to Amazon.com for $180 Million), ZenPayroll and Katango (sold to Google in 2011).
+Micah joined the Stanford faculty as a Consulting Associate Professor in 2006 and returned to investing full-time in 2014.
+His research at Stanford and his consulting work through Cornerstone Research focused on economic issues that arise in technology, such as commercial litigation, licensing and technology damages analysis, and econometric models of venture capital investments.
+From 2006-2013 he taught Economics for Engineers (EE204), which was a graduate-level course on New Product Development, Intellectual Property, Accounting and Finance for Stanford's Management Science, Engineering, and Computer Science graduate students.
+Former EE204 students include the founders of Google, Yahoo!, Junglee (sold to Amazon.com for $180 Million), ZenPayroll, Pulse (sold to LinkedIn for $90 Million in 2013) and Katango (sold to Google in 2011).